jkubos/diffator/README.md

 2.  this splits each content into 3 parts: 'before-match-after'
 3.  call 1. for 'before' parts of contents and then for 'after' parts of contents recursively

 This algoriths belongs to the category of simplest, but efficient.
-One of issues of it is, that it has issues with scattered contents.
+One of problems of it is scattered contents detection - in some cases this algorithm fails.

 Lightweight
 -----------